Disk warping and black hole X-ray binaries I. Tentative unification of low-frequency quasi-periodic oscillations: Consequences and proposition

 The study and estimate of lags is strongly dependent on the structure of both the disk and the hot flow.
 Because we chose to remain agnostic about the structure of the hot flow, we cannot perform such estimates.
-Phase and time-lags of QPOs have been widely studied in recent years and we refer the reader to systematic studies \citep{VdE16, VdE17}.
+Phase- and time-lags of QPOs have been widely studied in recent years, and we refer to systematic studies \citep{VdE16, VdE17}.

-In \citet{VdE17}, the authors found two properties that are crucial to this work. (i) The phase-lags of QPOs strongly depends on the QPO frequency itself.
-This has been observed even within the same type of QPO; e.g., type C phase-lags evolve from $\approx 0$\,rad at low frequency $\nu_{QPO} \lesssim 1$\,Hz, up to phase-lags of $\pm 0.5$\,rad at $\nu_{QPO} \gtrsim 5$\,Hz.
-This provides strong evidence for the general idea that the structure of the accretion flow evolves concurrently with the QPO frequency, as we have assumed. (ii) The global evolution of the lag seems to depend on the source inclination towards us.
-Specifically, one observes negative (resp. positive) lags for highly (resp. lowly) inclined sources.
+In \citet{VdE17} the authors found two properties that are crucial to this work.
+The first is that the phase-lags of QPOs strongly depend on the QPO frequency itself.
+This has been observed even within the same type of QPO; for example, type C phase-lags evolve from $\approx 0$\,rad at low frequency $\nu_{QPO} \lesssim 1$\,Hz, up to phase-lags of $\pm 0.5$\,rad at $\nu_{QPO} \gtrsim 5$\,Hz.
+This provides strong evidence for the general idea that the structure of the accretion flow evolves concurrently with the QPO frequency, as we have assumed.
+The second property is that the global evolution of the lag seems to depend on the source inclination toward us.
+Specifically, one observes negative (resp. positive) lags for highly inclined (resp. less inclined) sources.
 In the literature, this has been observed when comparing sources of different inclinations.
-In our case, when the disk warps, its inner region (and thus the hot flow) changes alignment towards us.
+In our case, when the disk warps, its inner region (and thus the hot flow) changes alignment toward us.
 More precisely, the hot flow oscillates between the two planes defined by $\pm \theta$ when $\rt > \rb$, and between the two planes defined by $\pm \theta_t$ when $\rt < \rb$.
-Although the axis about which the hot flow precesses remains constant (i.e., the black hole spin-axis), the alignment at a given phase of the QPO will strongly depend on the potential warp.
+Although the axis about which the hot flow precesses remains constant (i.e., the black hole spin axis), the alignment at a given phase of the QPO will strongly depend on the potential warp.
 As a result, we expect a change in the phase-lag patterns, as if the source was now observed at a different inclination altogether.
-This should thus consequently alter the observed phase-lags of the QPO, as is observed during the transition from a \tC to a \tB QPO.
+This should consequently alter the observed phase-lags of the QPO, as is observed during the transition from a \tC to a \tB QPO.